Why Matza Is Actually The Bread of Pleasure

 When the Children of Israel were leaving Egypt, they had not a moment to waste if they were going to escape.
 The Egyptian culture had corrupted them so thoroughly, we are told that the Jewish people were on the forty-ninth (out of fiftieth) level of tumah (spiritual impurity).
 And if they tarried even the slightest bit, they would have missed their window, dropping down to the fiftieth level and thereby no longer being worthy of redemption.
 So when their chance to get out came – they took it.
 No excuses, no delays, not even a stop at the nurse’s office!

-The second reason that chametz is associated with laziness is more of a cutesy idea in the way the letters are structured in Hebrew.
+The second reason that chametz is associated with laziness is more of a cutesy idea I heard from Rabbi Yitzchok Breitowitz years ago in seminary.
+He told us to look at the way the letters are structured in Hebrew.
 Matza is comprised of the letters מ (mem) צ (tzadi) and ה (hey).
 Chametz is made up of similar letters, indicating a connection between the two.
 It too has a מ (mem) and צ (tzadi), but instead of a ה (hey) it has a ח (chet).
 If you compare the ה (hey) and the ח (chet), you’ll see that they’re very similar to one another in appearance.
 It’s just that the ה (hey) is missing a piece that the ח (chet) has.
 Why?
 Because it didn’t wait around long enough to get it.
 The matza was on the move!

 Why is laziness so foreign to the Jewish ideal?
 Laziness is born out of the desire to be comfortable and being comfortable is not a Jewish concept.
 (We Jews did invent kvetching after all!)
 Often, people speak about their of lack of spiritual growth due to an issue of comfort.
 “This is where I’m comfortable,” they’ll say.
 Or “I’m not comfortable with that since it’s not how I was raised.”